 A key feature of Isleworth & Syon is the outstanding range of extra-curricular opportunities outside of the classroom.
 We believe these help our boys to develop as individuals, broaden their horizons and allow them to contribute fully to the school community.
 Ofsted and the Youth Sport Trust comments that there are very few, if any, other non-selective state schools in the south of England which still retain a full Saturday morning programme of sport.

 We also offer a rich variety of clubs and societies.
-The Duke of Edinburgh’s Award, Creative Writing Club, Law and Politics Discussion Group and D&T Practical Skills Masterclass are just a few examples of the range of activities on offer.
+The Duke of Edinburgh’s Award, Chess Club, Current Affairs Club and Creative Writing Club are just a few examples of the range of activities on offer.
 These clubs run before school, during lunchtimes or after school.

 Please note that this timetable is intended as a guide only.
 We cannot guarantee that all activities will run every week.